mattheson/tempo/CONTRIBUTING.md

 I'm currently a student still, so my inexperience might be present in many parts of the codebase.
 If you're an experienced developer (especially if you have experience with Rust/Tauri/React), your help would be very valuable!

-My top focus is figuring out how to make Tempo scalable and work well long-term.
-The design of Tempo's internals is suboptimal in many ways.
-I'm in the process of rethinking and redesigning its internals.

 ## Ways to Help
 ### Testing
 The best way you can help out with Tempo right now is to **use it**.